ziwang-klvk/CFQ-RBMT/README.md

 #### Submodules

+##### URBANS:

-`URBANS`: The URBANS module was revised from the [CFG-based version](https://github.com/pyurbans/urbans).
+The URBANS module was revised from the [CFG-based version](https://github.com/pyurbans/urbans).
 Several new features are added to this library for practical usage.
 Primarily, they are:

 1. Tag-Word dictionary